Food Safety Program

 Cost-shared funding is available for a range of eligible activities under three distinct categories.

-Eligible Activities under this category focus on obtaining a gap assessment of the food safety risks and traceability capacity of a business; resulting in a food safety workplan to address identified gaps.
+Activities under this category focus on obtaining a food safety assessment highlighting the food safety risks, deficiencies, and traceability capacity of a business; resulting in a food safety workplan that outlines steps to address the identified gaps.

 Assessments must include:

-Eligible activities under this category focus on developing traceability plans, developing and implementing written food safety programs, purchasing equipment that is directly related to food safety, making facility upgrades for regulatory compliance, and conducting laboratory testing required to reduce food safety risks.
-High quality activities should include those which demonstrate the largest impact on reducing food safety risk.
+Activities under this category focus on creating traceability plans, developing and implementing written food safety programs, making facility upgrades for regulatory compliance, and conducting laboratory testing required to reduce food safety risks.
+High quality activities demonstrate the largest impact on reducing food safety risk.

-This assumes that the applicant will have buildings and equipment as a starting point and funding will be provided for further improvement.
-Approval for full equipment purchase may be considered if equipment upgrades are more costly than buying new equipment, this will be assessed by IAF on a case-by-case basis.
+The applicant must have buildings, equipment, and relevant infrastructure as a starting point; funding will be provided for further food safety improvement.
+As an exception, approval for full equipment purchase may be considered if equipment upgrades required for food safety are more costly than buying new equipment, or if the equipment has significant linkages to food safety risks.
+This will be assessed by IAF on a case-by-case basis.
 The purchase of land or buildings is not eligible.

 Eligible Activities in this category include: